 Let’s compare this to an Archive Migration tool like Archive Shuttle:

-For a small organization the first option may be a good solution.
+For a small organization, the first option may be a good solution.
 However, this doesn’t scale above 500 users or so (some would argue no more than 100 users).
-But here is the interesting problem, when the Import Service was free one could argue the manual work was worth it for them.
+But here is an interesting problem, when the Import Service was free one could argue the manual work was worth it for them.
 With Microsoft’s prior announcement to charge $8 a GB for the service (this post was taken down and new pricing has not been released yet), that argument is no longer valid.
 Pretty much any migration suite in the business would cost, at face value, less than this.